davidbankys/davidbankys/README.md

 - 👋 Hi, I’m @davidbankys
 - 👀 I’m interested in Technology
-- 🌱 I’m currently learning front end web development
+- 🌱 I’m currently learning front end web development and Mobile Application development in Cambrian
 - 💞️ I’m looking to collaborate on any web projects that can help me improve my skills and experience.
 - 📫 How to reach me :db@cosmos.com
 - my portfolio: https://davidbankys.github.io/my-porfolio-site/